doingdigitalhistory/.github/README.md

-# README for HST251: Doing Digital History - Rapid Development Challenge
+# HST251: Doing Digital History - Rapid Development Challenge
 This organizational repository is the landing page for Dr. Gillian Macdonald's HST 251: Doing Digital History class for Fall semester 2025.
 The repository contains a rapid development activity.
 It was designed for a college digital history course, but it has applications across a variety of humanities and data-oriented courses.
 The goal is for students to think about developing digital projects from a machine perspective (being able to build without so much hard "coding" exprience) and from the humanistic perspective (interrogating how our data shapes interpretation).
 Feel free to adapt and circulate!

 ## The Activity